Negotiators release $118 billion border bill as Trump presses GOP to tank it

 The proposal directs the president to shut down border in moments of high migrant traffic

 Sinema characterized the bill as ending "catch and release" policies.
-The bill would require those crossing the border illegally to be detained or immediately returned to Mexico, Sinema said Sunday on CBS News' Face The Nation.
+The bill would require those crossing the border illegally to be detained or immediately returned to Mexico, Sinema told reporters on Sunday.

+"We actually have to change the outdated policies that have allowed our border crisis to get too out of control," she said.

 She said the bill also includes higher standards for asylum and would speed up the process for asylum seekers to ensure a hearing on their case within six months.